rstudio/redx/README.md

 API
 ===

-## POST vs PUT
+#### POST vs PUT
-`POST` and `PUT` do very similar things, with a slight but important different. `POST` will create or update the redis db with your data, while `PUT` will create or replace.
+`POST` and `PUT` do very similar things, with a slight but important difference. `POST` will create or update the redis db with your data, while `PUT` will create or replace.
 Due to frontends being stored as simple key-values, `POST` and `PUT` are treated the same.
-Backends, however, are stored as redis sets, which means `POST` will be treated as `append-only` while `PUT` will delete the set and add whatever you have given.
+Backends, however, are stored as redis sets, which means `POST` will be treated as `append-only` while `PUT` will delete the set and add whatever you have given in a single db commit.

-### Batch
+### POST/PUT/DELETE /batch

 Batch allows you to make multiple edits in a single redis commit.
 It support `POST`, `PUT`, and `DELETE`.
 You **MUST** have a json body with your http request.